 The Administration Model provides for local governments dealing with abandoned goods in a local government controlled area and in some instances, goods that have been abandoned on a road.
-TORUM provides specific powers for local governments regarding the removal of vehicles or trams abandoned on a road.
+TORUM provides specific powers for local governments regarding the removal of vehicles or trams abandoned on a road, however section 100 of TORUM also provides that a local government may choose to exercise these specific powers by way of local law.
 In addition, the chief executive of the department administering TORUM has powers under that legislation to move vehicles, loads or other things abandoned on roads.